callitask/finance-api/docs/08-SEO-EDGE.md

 - For HTML requests, if the backend is unavailable, the Worker attempts to serve a cached HTML shell from Cloudflare's edge cache, ensuring the site remains available to users and bots.

 ---
-This document describes the Cloudflare Worker logic for SEO, edge rendering, and high-availability crawling for Treishvaam Finance.
+This document describes the Cloudflare Worker logic for SEO, edge rendering, and high-availability crawling for Treishvaam Finance, with a detailed flow of how requests are handled and SEO is injected at the edge.